nf-core/test-datasets/README.md

 # Test data for SeqInspector

 This folder contains demultiplexed data generated from the test data for the [demultiplex pipeline](https://github.com/nf-core/test-datasets/tree/demultiplex).
-Both MiSeq and NovaSeq6000 datasets were demultiplexed using bcl2fastq.
+Both MiSeq and NovaSeq6000 datasets were demultiplexed using bcl2fastq, and randomly subsampled with `seqtk sample -s100`

 ## MiSeq
 This folder contains input samplesheet and single-end demultiplexed fastq files generated from a MiSeq run.